ubuntu-robotics/ros2-nav2-snap/README.md

 This will terminate the mapping and automatically save the map in '${SNAP_COMMON}/maps/new_map.{yaml,png}'.

-The new map will be saved with current date and time and a synbolic soft link to current_map.yaml will be created.
+The new map will be saved with current date and time and a symbolic soft link to current_map.yaml will be created.

+### Map saver

+The map saver configuration can be configured via the `map-saver-config` parameter.

+The map saver comes with default parameters.
+The available configurable parameters are the following:

+- free_thresh_default
+- occupied_thresh_default

+If a URL or filepath is provided those parameters will be overwritten, otherwise the map_saver defaults will be used.

 ### Load map

 The map can be either created with the slam application or loaded from URL.

+The optional parameter provided to load a map is: snapctl set map-yaml-path!

+The parameter can point to a URL as follow:

+`sudo snap set ros2-nav2 map-yaml-path=https://raw.githubusercontent.com/ros-planning/navigation2/main/nav2_bringup/maps/turtlebot3_world.yaml`

-When setting a URL for the map files, .pgm and .yaml file, those will be downloaded and the softlink current_map.yaml directed to them.
+When setting this parameter to a URL, the map .yaml file and it's associated image will be downloaded and stored in `$SNAP_COMMON/maps`.
+A soft symlink to the downloaded map will be created, so the map will be used by the localization algorithm.

-### Localization and navigation
+### Localization

+The localization configuration file can be can be configured via the `localization-config` parameter.

 With the environment mapped, one can make use of the autonomous navigation.
-To do so, start the localisation and navigation with,
+To do so, first start the localization application.
+The localization allows the robot to localize itself in the map provided.
+It can be started and stopped respectively with,

 `snap start ros2-nav2.localization`
+`snap stop ros2-nav2.localization`

+### Navigation

+The navigation configuration file can be can be configured via the `navigation-config` parameter.

+The navigation application allows the robot to autonomously move around to a defined goal while avoiding obstacles.
+It can be started and stopped respectively with,
 `snap start ros2-nav2.navigation`
+`snap stop ros2-nav2.navigation`